hrbust86/HookMsrBySVM/README.md

 SimpleSvmHookMsr  is a minimalistic for hook msr to monitor syscall in x64.

+Any questions could send a email to "hrbust86@126.com"

 SimpleSvm is a minimalistic educational hypervisor for Windows on AMD processors.